nathanaperezz/Nathanaperezz/README.md

 ## About me
 📍 Orlando, FL <br>
-💬 Ask me about: plants, cats, and everything outdoors. <br>
+💬 Ask me about: plants, technology, and the travel. <br>